matloff/revisit/README.md

 [1] "Jobs    = 262.985782017836"
 ```

-The author removed the years 2008-2010.
-We might wonder how things
+In this code, the author removed the years 2008-2010.
+(She later ran a
+full analysis.)
+We might wonder how things would change if the full
-would change if the full data were used.
-So, we call **edt()** (not
+data were used.
+So, we call **edt()** (not shown) to remove or comment
-shown) to comment out line 8, and re-run:
+out line 5, and re-run:

 ``` r
 > runb()